Rethinking Fables in the Age of Global Environmental Crisis

 Keynote speakers

 The conference will culminate in a storytelling event at the Gulbenkian Theatre in Canterbury.
 We are delighted to announce that Suniti Namjoshi, the distinguished fabulist and author of The Blue Donkey Fables (1988), Aesop the Fox (2018) and many other fables, will be taking part in the event.
-She will be joined by other fantastic fabulists, including the poets Susan Richardson and Kathryn Kirkpatrick, who will share some ‘fables’ written for this project, and the zoo-musicologists Emily Doolittle and Alex South with their fable-in-music, which they have produced in collaboration with the poet Lesley Harrison.
+She will be joined by other fantastic fabulists, including the poets Kathryn Kirkpatrick and Cass Lynch, who will share some ‘fables’ written for this project, the folklorist Terefe Mitiku, telling a traditional fable from Ethiopia, and the zoo-musicologists Emily Doolittle and Alex South with their fable-in-music, which they have produced in collaboration with the poet Lesley Harrison.